markeel/godot-vizpath/addons/vizpath/README.md

 Based on the properties and how close the spots are allowed to be, you can guarantee that the path will always be constructed.
-If you allow unrestrained movement of the spots and the normals, you will need to report the error (which is what is done when using the Godot Editor)
+If you allow unrestrained movement of the spots and the normals, you will need to report the error (which is what is done when using the Godot Editor).

 ### Directly in the editor